-In recent years, there have been bans on open fires in the backcountry during times of extreme fire dangers.
 With more wildfires happening esp here out West, the rules are getting stricter on what types of stoves to use.
 In many parts of Colorado in the summer of 2012, open flames were banned.
-This meant no campfires, wood burning stoves, solid fuel stoves and alcohol stoves.
-(It did not help that a fire was caused by a negligent alcohol stove user).
-These stoves also do not generally have Underwriters Lab designation and/or have no shut off valve.
+These bans meant no campfires, wood-burning stoves, solid fuel stoves, and alcohol stoves.
+It did not help that a fire was caused by a negligent alcohol stove user.
+These stoves also do not generally have Underwriters Lab designation and have no shut-off valve.
 These reasons are partially the cause for the restrictions, too.

 To quote the linked document’s text:

 “Mechanical stoves and appliances fueled by bottled or liquid gas which allow the operator to control and extinguish the flame with a valve are permitted provided that such devices are approved by Underwriters Laboratory Inc”

 Also, note that many places ban backcountry campfires outright and have restrictions (again, esp with extreme fire danger).
 Wood burning stoves may fall under this ban depending on what the local National Park unit or USFS/BLM or State Park office decides.

 The only difference in legalities between a liquid/gas fuel stove or the wood burning stove is that during certain fire restrictions, the wood burning stove would not be allowed when regular campfires aren’t allowed.
 Just check the conditions/restrictions with the FS you before you go on your trip to make sure you have a stove you can use.
 This question comes up often during fire restrictions, and again, the wood burning stove is considered the same as a campfire during these dry times.

 What do these bans mean in the real world?
 The options for backpacking stove use during bans are white gas stoves and canister stoves.
 Or you can go stoveless.